0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

     // ... continue with swap execution ...
 }
 ```

+If we used `reserve1` values instead prices for making comparisons, as in the paper, minting LP positions could make the algorithm unreliable, because `reserves1` doesn't contain information about the other side of the pool (i.e., `reserves2`).
+The price, on the other hand, incorporates information about both in the calculation, since price = reserve1 / reserve2.
+Hence, it is a better measure.

 This implementation ensures that the GSR's guarantees are maintained throughout the entire block, even when dealing with an uneven distribution of buy and sell orders.
 It's computationally efficient and verifiable, allowing anyone to check if the new swap leads to a valid ordering.
 It does not have any external dependencies, and it does not depend on any off-chain computation, oracles, or additional infrastructure.